FHG-IMW/tabstabs/README.md

 #### Prefixing

-Many applications use a single Redis instance for a number of uses: background jobs, ephemeral data, Tabs, etc.  To avoid key collisions, and to make it easier to drop all of your tabs data without affecting other parts of your system (or if more than one app shares the Redis instance) you can prefix a given 'instance'.
+Many applications use a single Redis instance for a number of uses: background jobs, ephemeral data, TabsTabs , etc.  To avoid key collisions, and to make it easier to drop all of your TabsTabs data without affecting other parts of your system (or if more than one app shares the Redis instance) you can prefix a given 'instance'.

-Setting the prefix config option will cause all of the keys that tabs stores to use this format:
+Setting the prefix config option will cause all of the keys that TabsTabs stores to use this format:

 ```
-tabs:#{prefix}:#{key}..."
+tabstabs:#{prefix}:#{key}..."
 ```

 ## Change Log & Breaking Changes

-### v0.6.0

-Please note that when the library version went from v0.5.6 to v0.6.0 some of the key patterns used to store metrics in Redis were changed.
-If you upgrade an app to v0.6.0 the previous set of data will not be picked up by tabs.
-Please use v0.6.x on new applications only.
-However, the 'Task' metric type will only be available in v0.6.0 and above.

-### v0.8.0

-In version 0.8.0 and higher the get_stats method returns a more robust object instead of just an array of hashes.
-These stats objects are enumerable and most existing code utilizing tabs should continue to function.
-However, please review the docs for more information if you encounter issues when upgrading.

-### v0.8.2

-In version 0.8.2 and higher the storage keys for value metrics have been changed.
-Originally the various pieces (avg, sum, count, etc) were stored in a JSON serialized string in a single key.
-The intent was that this would comprise a poor-mans transaction of sorts.
-The downside however was a major hit on performance when doing a lot of writes or reading stats for a large date range.
-In v0.8.2 these component values are stored in a real Redis hash and updated atomically when a value is recorded.
-In future versions this will be changed to use a MULTI statement to simulate a transaction.
-Value data that was recorded prior to v0.8.2 will not be accessible in this or future versions so please continue to use v0.8.1 or lower if that is an issue.

-### v1.0.0
+### v2.0.0

-_WARNING: Version 1.0.0 is not compatible with previous versions of Tabs_

-We have made a number of changes related to how our metric keys are stored in Redis.
-At this point we'll be following semantic versioning and will support backwards compatability between major versions.
-In this release we've added a number of major features:

-* Metric expiration
-* Key prefixes
-* Support for unregistering resolutions
-* A number of small numeric fixes
+Fork of [Tabs](https://github.com/devmynd/tabs) due to its discontinuation and incompatibility with newer Redis versions.

+- Relaxed redis-rb version requirement
+- Updated specs to new syntax

 ## Contributing